Trippin: Long weekend in Copenhagen

 The first day was a lot of zigzaging around the city, my favorite explorative path.
 On the second day we were a bit more organized.
 Having bread aficionados and a food stylist in the crew, meant only one, there is going to be bread and snurre for every meal of the days.

-Day two started with Andreas & Maillard bakery, their amazing choco espresso rolls, continues in Mayers Bageri and the most stunning street in Copenhagen, Jaegersborggade.
-Ill just say, bakeries, cafes, concept stores and colours.
-One round around the area brought us to Superkilen park, diversity and posers heaven.
-If you are travelling with kids, they will be thankful.
+Day two started with Andreas & Maillard bakery, their amazing choco espresso rolls.
+Continues in Mayers Bageri, and the most stunning street in Copenhagen, Jaegersborggade.
+I’ll just say, bakeries, cafes, concept stores and colors.
+One round around the area brought us to Superkilen park.
+Diversity and posers heaven.
+If you are traveling with kids, they will be thankful.
 Around this area there are also some interesting coffee shops, I mean no need to mention, as everywhere around.

 Public transport alert, we took a bus from Nørrebro to Christiania Free town, and what I admired the most were the houses in which people decide to live, I guess I can never be that free.
 There is a rule, the citizens must agree if they will accept you to live here, and you cant take anything with you when you decide to leave.
 Smart and sustainable.
 This area was also where the iconic Christiania Bikes were born.
 It started as a birthday present 35 years ago, and now it is symbol of the country.
 Due the fact that the bike has remained unchanged for more than 25 years it has the Danish Design Award.

 Our last stop in the area was Refshaleøen, a Street food island.
 Place where ships were produced in the past, and now home on one of the biggest street food markets in Europe.
-We didn’t see it in a fool bloom due Monday hours and wind conditions, but we had great time and tacos, and burgers and everything great.
+We didn’t see it in full bloom due to Monday hours and wind conditions.
+However, we had a great time.
+We enjoyed tacos and burgers.

-Did you know that Copenhagen is the easies place to get married in Europe.
+Did you know that Copenhagen is the easiest place to get married in Europe.
 You need less than a week to do that.
-Only Gibraltar can beat this speed (there you can get married in 24hours), but it is far less accessible.
+Only Gibraltar can beat this speed (there you can get married in 24 hours), but it is far less accessible.

 Monday was not providing us with a lot of night time options.
-The places we wanted to go were either closed or empty, so we set the rule no Mikkeller and no random over touristy Irish pub.
+The places we wanted to go were either closed or empty.
+We set the rule no Mikkeller and no random over touristy Irish pub.
 I would say Mikkeller would have been a better option, but how else would we have seen boys and girls playing the needle game.
 Anyways we are morning people.

 As morning people we did get the worm.
 The worm was brunch spot in Cafe September.
 Rustic place with modern interior and flowers everywhere around.
 The offer was the typical brunch menu PEAS, pancakes, eggs, avocado, salmon.
 Our daily dose of steps was around the interior stores on the main square and in the Købmagergade strreet, another very nice street, but more consumer oriented.

 Our farewell happened in Democratic Cafe accompanied by the tastiest almond croissant.
 Every cafe that we went to was my favorite, but this was the most of all.
-It is within a library, there were students, studying, people browsing around, and it brought me back in my student exchange time in Finland where spending time in the library was more pleasure than an obligation.
+It is within a library.
+There were students studying.
+People were browsing around.
+It brought me back to my student exchange time in Finland.
+There, spending time in the library was more of a pleasure than an obligation.

 As you might have noticed, not massive sight seeing was done, not even 10% of what we have placed on our map was visited.
 This city definitively calls for more.